-The Officers of the Council comprise the President, Vice President, Honorary Treasurer, Honorary Treasurer Elect, Honorary Secretary and the Honorary Secretary Elect, all of whom have their elections confirmed at the Annual General Meeting.
+The Officers of the Council comprise the President, President Elect, Vice President Membership, Deputy Vice President Membership, Vice President Education and Deputy Vice President Education all of whom have their elections confirmed at the Annual General Meeting.

 The President holds office for two years from the time of the Annual General Meeting.
-The Vice President holds office for two years thereafter becoming President.
+The President Elect holds office for two years thereafter becoming President.

-The Honorary Secretary and Honorary Treasurer hold office for two years from the time of the Annual General Meeting.
-The Honorary Secretary Elect and the Honorary Treasurer Elect hold office for two years thereafter becoming Secretary/Treasurer.
+The Vice President Membership and Vice President Education hold office for two years from the time of the Annual General Meeting.
+The Deputy Vice President Membership and Deputy Vice President Education hold office for two years thereafter becoming Vice President Membership and Vice President Education.

 Trustees can co-opt up to four members, one of the co-opted Trustees was appointed from among the elected Regional Council members (following interview) and two more members were appointed as co-opted Trustees after a recruitment process in 2020.
-Following changes to the Articles of Association in 2020, a lay Trustee was appointed.
+Following changes to the Articles of Association in 2020, a lay Trustee was appointed in 2021.